February 25, 2017

-It has been 16 years since genetically engineered crops and foods were first introduced into Canada.
+It's been 20 years since genetically engineered (GE; also called genetically modified or GM) crops and foods were first introduced into Canada.

-Only 4 GE crops are currently grown in Canada:
+Four GE crops are widely grown in Canada:

 5. GE papaya (from Hawaii)

-6. GE squash (some varieties of yellow crookneck squash)
+6. GE squash - some varieties of yellow crookneck squash (from the US)

 7. GE cottonseed oil

-8. milk products made with the use of Bovine Growth Hormone
+8. milk products from the US made with the use of recombinant Bovine Growth Hormone

-Though the Canadian Food Inspection Agency and Health Canada have approved over 50 varieties of 12 GE crops and foods under their category of "Plants with Novel Traits" and "Novel Foods", not all of these are products of genetic engineering.
-Furthermore, many GE crop varieties that are approved are not on the market in Canada, or anywhere else in the world, such as GE potatoes and tomatoes.
-See the below lists for the exact breakdown of what genetically engineered seeds farmers in Canada are planting and what GE foods are on our grocery store shelves.
+Though the Canadian Food Inspection Agency and Health Canada have approved over 100 varieties of 12 genetically engineered (GE) crops and foods under their category of "Plants with Novel Traits" and "Novel Foods", not all of these are products of genetic engineering and many are not currently on the market.
+Many GE crop varieties that are approved are not on the market in Canada, or anywhere else in the world, such as GE tomatoes.
+For more information and analysis see CBAN's report "Where in the world are GM crops and foods?"

 GE Crops in Europe